magiama9/coding-problems/expensive-fence/README.md

 ## What Now

 Your code passes the tests...awesome!
 You have achieved your MVP!
-Think about why your solution works and why other solutions might run into problems. tests might fail.
+Think about why your solution works and why other solutions might run into problems.
+Think about how you would approach the problem if you didn't know the exact format the prices are in.
+E.g. if you didn't know that the first character of the string will be a $, or the input might be either a string or a number.

 Try to tailor your solution to the tests rather than the tests to your solution.

 TDD, baby.